 Join Columbia Community Gospel Choir!!

-The fourth season of Columbia Community Gospel Choir is just around the corner!
+The fifth season of Columbia Community Gospel Choir is just around the corner!
 Won’t you join us?

 About Columbia Kids Gospel Choir